Chicago Botanic Garden to start charging admission

 Visitors will catch a break because the cost to park will drop from $20 to $30 to $8.

 And visitors can save money if they plan ahead or visit at times less popular than spring weekends.
-For example, what the park calls 'plan-ahead pricing' means it will cost $9.95 for many days every year.
 Also, the park will add 52 free days a year.